The Ultimate Guide Harmonized System Code

 Seek Expert Help

-Customs brokers and logistics providers, including Topshipping, are experts in assisting businesses to determine the appropriate HS Code for their products.
+Customs brokers and logistics providers, including Topshipping, are experts in assisting businesses to determine the appropriate HS codes for their products.

-Our team will analyze product details and give advice on proper classification in compliance with the requirements.
+Our team will analyze product details and advise on proper classification in compliance with the requirements.

 Cross-Check Product Details

-Now, break down the specifications of your product-material composition, purpose, and dimensions, for example-and cross-check them against the headings and subheadings in the HS Code system to find the closest match.
+Now, break down the specifications of your product composition, purpose, and dimensions, for example, cross-check them against the headings and subheadings in the HS Code system to find the closest match.

 Using the appropriate HS Code avoids errors, delays, and miscalculations of duties.
 At Topshipping, we make this process easy for our customers.

-We ensure correct classification of your goods and smooth delivery from China to Canada.
+We ensure the correct classification of your goods and smooth delivery from China to Canada.

 Using correct HS codes in shipping